bernardpark/fortune-teller-api/README.md

 ### Coding Exercise 3 - Consume an External Configuration

 Now that we can consume external configuration, let's do so in a properties class.
-In your `FortuneProperties.java` class, add the `@@ConfigurationProperties` annotation while referring to prefix `service`.
+In your `FortuneProperties.java` class, add the `@ConfigurationProperties` annotation while referring to prefix `service`.
 This will tell your class to consume configuration as a Configuration Client application, and apply the prefix `service` as default.
 You should notice that your configuration repository follows this property prefix.
 In particular, notice the `service.fallbackFortune` and `service.serviceURL` properties.
 These are the same as the class variables that are provided for you.
 Also make sure you add the `@RefreshScope` annotation.
 This will allow you to refresh this bean with updated configuration by posting to the Spring Actuator refresh endpoint.

 **FortuneProperties.java**